root-systems/handbook/context/rhythm.md

 Every year we spend 4-7 days somewhere out-of-town to set our annual big picture strategy.

 This is basically a long retreat with a specific focus on large-scale business planning and coordination.

+To comply with the [Companies Act](http://www.legislation.govt.nz/act/public/1993/0105/latest/whole.html#DLM320614) we also use this meeting as our Annual General Meeting for shareholders (all of our shareholders are members)

+We follow [this format](agm.md) for the formal part of the meeting.